python/cpython/Doc/library/bz2.rst

 The :mod:`bz2` module contains:

-* The :class:`BZ2File` class for reading and writing compressed files.
+* The :func:`.open` function and :class:`BZ2File` class for reading and writing compressed files.
 * The :class:`BZ2Compressor` and :class:`BZ2Decompressor` classes for
   incremental (de)compression.
 * The :func:`compress` and :func:`decompress` functions for one-shot